MaltheGram/Projekt-Delfinen/README.md

 Bugs:
 In some menus you cannot exit witout giving a propper input to the system.
 IE in the coach remove result menu, you cannot exit the "remove result" without closing the program.

+In "makePayment" it's possible to pay more than you're suppposed to.
+If you need to pay 1600 DKK, it's possible to pay 40000.